Robert Fitzgerald AM

 - Standards and Accreditation

-He was the convenor of the Indigenous Disadvantage Working Group of the Steering Committee for the Review of Government Service Provision which produces the Overcoming Indigenous Disadvantage: Key Indicators report and the working group for the Indigenous Expenditure Report.
+He was also the convenor of the Indigenous Disadvantage Working Group of the Steering Committee for the Review of Government Service Provision which produces the Overcoming Indigenous Disadvantage: Key Indicators report and the working group for the Indigenous Expenditure Report until 2013.

 Robert practiced as a commercial lawyer in NSW for over 20 years, including with the firm Clayton Utz, and established his own law practice specialising in franchising, licensing and trade practices.
 During that same time he was engaged as a senior management consultant, including with Horwath Accountants and Management Consultants (now Deloitte), as well as holding senior executive positions with a number of private trading companies.

 His involvement in public policy has been extensive and includes serving as a member of the National Competition Council for five years (1999–2003).
 Robert was Chair of the Commonwealth Taskforce on Franchising Regulation, Chair of the Franchising Code Administration Council, member of the Ministerial Advisory Council on Social Security and member of the Commonwealth Inquiry into the Definition of Charities and Related Organisations.

 For more than 30 years he has also been involved in a voluntary capacity in numerous community services, including:

 - President – Australian Council of Social Service

 - Chair – National Roundtable of Nonprofit Organisations